sabiq-khan/flow-log-parser/README.md

 ## flow-log-parser
 This program parses a file containing VPC flow logs based on a lookup table, tags records based on the lookup table, and then writes counts of the number of records with each tag to CSV files.

-The program assumes that the flow logs in the file have the following format:
+The program assumes that the flow logs in the file adhere to the standard Parquet-based [VPC flow log format](https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html#flow-logs-fields) and contain the following columns:
 ```
 version account-id interface-id srcaddr dstaddr srcport dstport protocol packets bytes start end action log-status
 ```

-The value of the version column itself can be 2, 3, or 4.
 All of the above columns must be present, no more, no fewer.
+The value of the `version` column itself can be 2, 3, or 4, since these are the available VPC flow log versions.

 ## Requirements
-If installing with `pip` or building from source, Python 3.10+ must be [installed](https://www.python.org/downloads/) on the system.
-No dependencies outside of the [Python standard library](https://docs.python.org/3.10/library/index.html) are used.
+If you choose to install this program with `pip` or build it from source, Python 3.10+ must be [installed](https://www.python.org/downloads/) on your system.
+This program does not have any dependencies outside of the [Python standard library](https://docs.python.org/3.10/library/index.html).

-If you download one of the standalone executables from the [Releases](https://github.com/sabiq-khan/flow-log-parser/releases) page, you do not need to have Python installed on your system, and you can simply run the executable.
+Alternatively, the executables on the [Releases](https://github.com/sabiq-khan/flow-log-parser/releases) page, built with [PyInstaller](https://pyinstaller.org/en/stable/), come with a copy of the Python interpreter packaged inside of them.
+Thus, you can simply download and run one of these executables without having to have Python installed on your system.

 See the `Installation` section for further details.

 ## Installation
 4 options for installing the program are covered in this section.
-You only need to pick one, and you can pick whichever is the most convenient.
+You only need to pick one, and you can choose whichever is the most convenient.

 ### GitHub releases
-This repo has a GitHub Actions pipeline that uses PyInstaller to build this program into a standalone executable.
+This repo has a GitHub Actions pipeline that uses [PyInstaller](https://pyinstaller.org/en/stable/) to build this program into a standalone executable.
 The executable contains a copy of the Python interpreter, so Python does not even have to be installed on the system to run the program.
 Simply download an executable for your OS from the [Releases](https://github.com/sabiq-khan/flow-log-parser/releases) page and run the program.

 After the executable is downloaded, you can move it from your `Downloads` directory to a directory in your `$PATH` to run it by name.
 You may have to run `chmod u+x` (or perform the equivalent action on your OS) to have permissions to execute the program.
 ```